icflorescu/mantine-datatable/README.md

 Want to [become a code contributor](https://icflorescu.github.io/mantine-datatable/contribute-and-support)?

-## Supporting the project and its author
+## Supporting the project

-If you find this package useful, please star the repository, [tweet about it](http://twitter.com/share?text=Build%20data-rich%20React%20applications%20with%20Mantine%20DataTable&url=https%3A%2F%2Fgithub.com%2Ficflorescu%2Fmantine-datatable&hashtags=mantine%2Cdatatable%2Cdatagrid%2Creact&via=icflorescu), and [endorse me on LinkedIn](https://www.linkedin.com/in/icflorescu).
+If you find this package useful, please 🙏star the repository, 💕[tweet about it](http://twitter.com/share?text=Build%20data-rich%20React%20applications%20with%20Mantine%20DataTable&url=https%3A%2F%2Fgithub.com%2Ficflorescu%2Fmantine-datatable&hashtags=mantine%2Cdatatable%2Cdatagrid%2Creact&via=icflorescu), 👍[endorse me on LinkedIn](https://www.linkedin.com/in/icflorescu) or consider hiring my services.

 The more stars this repository gets, the more visibility it gains among the Mantine users community.
 The more users it gets, the more chances that some of those users will become active code contributors willing to put